-Yes, that’s a bottle of Dom Perignon waiting for the new guests to arrive.
+And in a bottle of Dom Perignon, waiting for the new guests to arrive.
 Cheers.

 Spa ànd acupuncturist on board

 The Zagara Beauty Spa is located on deck 6.
-Sauna and steamroom with a view!
-That’s what I want to do, relax while the world passes by.
+Sauna and steam room with a view!
+That’s what I would like to do, relax while the world passes by.

 One can leave the cruise as a totally renewed person.
 New hairdo, Botox, teeth bleached, nails done and meridians aligned.
 Add daily Pilatus and unlimited access to the state of the art gym and personal trainer for some next level tuning.
 I imagine this is popular under American customers. (yes, I know.
 I’m biased)

 The Silver Muse has no more than 8 restaurants!
 From classic French to Japanese, from Italian to a cigar lounge or Art’s Café.
 No lack for culinary choices.
 The thing that slightly frightens me is the microphone stand and piano that I saw at some restaurants.
 Being quite allergic to live music during dinner.